 Weekend Project | Bathroom Vanity Cabinet Makeover with Beyond Paint

-How to paint your bathroom vanity cabinets in one weekend (or less), without sanding, using Beyond Paint.
+A Beyond Paint review and sharing how to paint your bathroom vanity cabinets in one weekend (or less), without sanding, using Beyond Paint.

 The links in this post may be affiliate links.
 That means that if you click them and make a purchase, this site makes a commission.
 It will have no impact on the price you pay or the experience of your purchase.

 They say kitchens and bathrooms sell houses.
 And the jury is still out on if this is my forever home or not, but this bathroom vanity update with Beyond Paint definitely has me sold.

 A special thank you to Beyond Paint.
 This is a collaboration to bring you this project but all opinions are my own and my true and honest experience.